-Cash flows are presented in the consolidated statement of cash flows on a gross basis, except for the VAT/HST component of investing and financing activities, which are disclosed as operating cash flows.
+Cash flows are presented in the consolidated statement of cash flows on a net basis, including the VAT/HST component of investing and financing activities, which are disclosed as operating cash flows.

 The net amount of VAT/HST recoverable from, or payable to, the relevant taxation authority is included as part of receivables or payables in the consolidated balance sheet.